kirat692157/Inbox-Project1-/README.md

 # Inbox-Project1-
-The first project in learning blockchain app development You will need Node.js
+The first project in learning blockchain app development.

+You will need Node.js

 You will also need the basic node pacakages, Mocha, Ganache and Web3